Difficulty

 • round, up to 2"

-Autumn Beauty produces large fruit for a variety that ripens this early, but it might take a few more years than some of the others for the tree to produce higher quality fruit.
+Autumn Beauty produces large fruit for a variety that ripens this early, but they may not be as good as they can be during the first few years of production.

 The young fruit of Autumn Beauty are supposedly burgundy in color, but they turn green around or before they reach 1.5 centimeters in length.